Why Our Work is Needed

 Location

-The area shown on the map below displays the land eligible for participation in the reverse auction.
+The area shown on the map below displays the land that was eligible for participation in the reverse auction.
 Zoom in on the map to explore the project area in greater detail.

 Project Materials and Resources